ligato/docs/docs/developer-guide/control-flows.md

 ---

+This section describes the behavior of the KV Scheduler system using examples that include UML control-flow diagrams.

+ ---

-This section describes the behavior of the KV Scheduler system using examples accompanied by UML control-flow diagrams.
-Each example covers a specific scenario using configuration items supported by the VPP and Linux plugins.
-The diagrams illustrate the interactions between the KV Scheduler, NB plane and KV Descriptors for an executed configuration transaction.
+ Each example covers a specific scenario using configuration items supported by VPP and Linux plugins.
+The diagrams illustrate the interactions between the KV Scheduler, northbound (NB) control plane, and KV Descriptors for a configuration transaction.

-To improve readability, the examples use shortened keys without prefixes, or in some cases, more descriptive aliases, as object identifiers.
-For example, `my-route` is used as a placeholder for a user-defined route, which otherwise would be identified by a [VPP route key][vpp-key] composed of a destination network, outgoing interface and next hop address.
+To improve readability, the examples use shortened keys without prefixes, or more descriptive aliases as object identifiers.
+For example, `my-route` replaces the [VPP route key][vpp-key] for a user-defined route.

-In addition, most of the configuration items that are automatically created in the SB plane are omitted from the diagrams since they do not play any role in the scenarios described below.
-These items are retrieved from the VPP and Linux plugins during the first resync.
-Examples include routes and physical interfaces.
+In addition, the examples omit southbound (SB) configuration activities since they do not factor in the control flow scenarios.
+Note that the first resync retrieves configuration items such as routes and interfaces.

 !!!
 Note
-    The UML diagrams are plotted as SVG images.
+    The UML diagrams incorporate SVG images.
 They contain links to diagrams presenting the state of the graph with values at the end of every transaction.
-    To access these links, the UML diagrams must be opened as standalone inside a separate web browser tab.
+    To access these links, open a separate web browser tab and click on the link.

 ---

 ### Example: AF-Packet interface

-`AF-Packet` is a VPP interface type attached to a host OS interface.
-It captures all incoming traffic, and permits Tx packet injection through a socket interface.
+This example covers the creation of an `AF_Packet` interface.
+This interface type attaches to a host OS interface.
+It captures all incoming traffic, and permits tx packet injection through a socket interface.

-The host OS interface must exist before the `AF-Packet` interface is created.
-This could be problematic because the VPP agent does not control or configure the host OS interface.
-Instead, this task could be handled by an external process or an administrator during VPP agent run-time.
-In this situation, there is no key-value pair to resolve `AF-Packet` dependencies.
+The host OS interface _must_ exist before you create an `AF_Packet` interface.
+This presents a challenge because the VPP agent does not control or configure the host OS interface.
+Typically, an external process or network administrator configures host OS interfaces during VPP runtime.
+In addition, you do not have a key value pair to resolve this `AF_Packet` "host interface" dependency.

-The KV Scheduler solves this problem by supporting external object notifications through the use of the `PushSBNotification(key, value, metadata)` method.
-Values received through notifications are denoted as `OBTAINED`.
-They cannot be removed by a resync even though they are not explicitly configured by NB.
-Obtained values are allowed to have their own descriptors.
-The `Retrieve()` operation is called to refresh the graph.
+The KV Scheduler solves this problem by supporting external object notifications with the `PushSBNotification(key, value, metadata)` method.
+Values received through notifications are marked as `OBTAINED`, and can have their own descriptors.

- `Create`, `Delete` and `Update` operations are never used because:
+!!!
+Note
+    A resync cannot remove these values even though they are not explicitly configured by NB.

+The `Retrieve()` operation refreshes the graph.
+The `Create()`, `Delete()` and `Update()` operations aren't used because of the following:

- - obtained values are updated externally.
+ - `OBTAINED` values are updated externally.
+<br></br>
- - VPP agent is notified about any changes _after_ they have occurred.
+ - VPP agent is notified of changes only _after_ they have occurred.

-The Linux plugin support an `InterfaceWatcher` descriptor.
-It retrieves and generates notifications regarding Linux interfaces in the default network namespace of the VPP agent.
-Linux interfaces are assigned unique keys using their host names with `linux/interface/host-name/eth1` serving as an example.
+The Linux plugin supports an `InterfaceWatcher` descriptor.
+It retrieves and generates notifications for Linux interfaces in the VPP agent's default network namespace.

-The `AF-Packet` interface then defines the dependency referencing the key with the host name of the interface it is supposed to attach to.
-Note that it cannot attach to interfaces from other namespaces.
+Linux interfaces use keys containing the host name with  `linux/interface/host-name/eth1` key serving as an example.
+The `AF_PACKET` interface defines the dependency referencing this key with the host name of the host OS interface it attaches to.
+Note that you can't attach to interfaces from other namespaces.

-In this example, the host OS interface is created after the request to configure `AF-Packet` is received.
-Therefore, the KV Scheduler holds the `AF-Packet` in the `PENDING` state until the notification is received.
+In the control-flow diagram below, the host OS interface is created _after_ the request to configure an `AF_PACKET` interface is received.
+The KV Scheduler holds the `AF-Packet` in the `PENDING` state until it receives the notification from the Linux interface watcher that the host OS interface is created.

 ![CFD][cfd-af-packet]

 ---

 ### Example: Bridge Domain

-A bridge domain consists of a group of interfaces that share a common L2 broadcast subnetwork.
-Mac-layer L2 broadcast packets originating from one interface will be flooded to all other interfaces in the bridge domain.

-An empty bridge domain has no dependencies, and can be created independently from interfaces.
-However, to install an interface into a bridge domain, both the interface and the bridge domain must be created first.
-The KV Scheduler could treat the bridge domain as a single key-value pair, with a dependency that  _all_ interfaces intended for that bridge domain are configured.
+This example describes the flows to set up a bridge domain.
+An empty bridge domain has no dependencies.
+You can create a bridge domain without first creating the interfaces.
+However, to install an interface into a bridge domain, you must first create the interface and the bridge domain.

+In theory, the KV Scheduler could treat the bridge domain as a single key-value pair, with the caveat that you configure _all_ interfaces for that bridge domain.
 This approach introduces several challenges:

-* prevents the existence of the bridge domain even if a single interface is missing.
+* Prevents the existence of the bridge domain even if a single interface is missing.
+<br></br>
-* request to the KV data store to remove the interface could overtake the bridge domain  configuration update to delist the interface.
-This results in the bridge domain being temporarily removed and then re-created.
+* Request to the KV data store to remove the interface could overtake a bridge domain configuration update to remove interface.
+This results in the temporary removal and re-creation of the bridge domain.

-The KV Scheduler addresses these challenges through the use of derived values.
-The idea is to break apart the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
-In this scenario, a binding is established between the bridge domain and every bridge domain interface.
-This is treated as derived value, each coming with their own `BDInterfaceDescriptor` descriptor.
+The KV Scheduler addresses these challenges by using derived values.
+This technique breaks the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
+A binding exists between the bridge domain and every bridge interface.

+The binding functions as a derived value, each coming with its own `BDInterfaceDescriptor` descriptor.
 A `Create()` operation puts the interface into the bridge domain; a `Delete()` operation removes the interface by breaking the binding.

-The bridge domain itself has no dependencies, and will be configured as requested by the NB.
-However, the individual bindings will have a dependency on its associated interface and implicitly on the bridge domain it is derived from.
-Even if one or more interfaces are missing or in the process of being deleted, the bridge domain and its remaining interfaces will not be impacted and function will continue.
+You can configure a bridge domain with a NB request.
+The bridge domain itself does not have any dependencies.
+However, the individual bindings will have a dependency on their associated interfaces, and implicitly on the bridge domain they are derived from.
+Even if one or more interfaces are missing, or being deleted, the bridge domain and its remaining interfaces are not impacted and function will continue.

-The control-flow diagram shows that the bridge domain is created even if an interface is configured later.
-The binding remains in the `PENDING` state until the interface is configured.
+The control-flow diagram shows that you can create the bridge domain, even if you later add an interface .
+The binding remains in the `PENDING` state until you configure the interface.

 ![CFD][cfd-bridge-domain]